dmatis2/aoc2021/README.md

 - use bruteforce to get max height
 - count heights other than -1 (invalid shot)

+## Day 18
+- DFS for exploding then DFS for splitting
+- bruteforce

 ## Day 20
 - use `Set` to store light up cells, margin the 'infinite' board
 - call 50 times